Wildlife Lessons for K-12

 6th-College - These amazing predators are superbly adapted to live along the shores of the Arctic Ocean.
 However, rising temperatures are affecting their icy home.
 Students will be encouraged to make a personal change to lessen their own impacts on global warming and have the opportunity to examine polar bear skull and claw models and a real piece of polar bear pelt.

 6th-12th - Some animals have teeth for grinding up plants, while others sport teeth adapted for grabbing and tearing up their prey.
 Still others have teeth for both.
 Students will test their scientific observation skills as they classify and identify real skulls and skull models.

 Sounds and Signals

-2nd-5th - Students will discover some of the ways through which animals communicate and why communication is important survival.
+2nd-5th - Students will discover some of the ways through which animals communicate and how communication is important for survival.
 Students will listen to real animal sounds and play a sound identification game.